krzemienski/awesome-from-stars/README.md

 * [feniljain/ll-hls-poc](https://github.com/feniljain/ll-hls-poc): Simple LL-HLS PoC
 * [ex3ndr/llama-coder](https://github.com/ex3ndr/llama-coder): Replace Copilot with a more powerful and local AI
 * [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt): A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
+* [run-llama/llama-hub](https://github.com/run-llama/llama-hub): A library of data loaders for LLMs made by the community -- to be used with LlamaIndex and/or LangChain
 * [liltom-eth/llama2-webui](https://github.com/liltom-eth/llama2-webui): Run any Llama 2 locally with gradio UI on GPU or CPU from anywhere (Linux/Windows/Mac).
 Use `llama2-wrapper` as your local llama2 backend for Generative Agents/Apps.
+* [run-llama/llama_index](https://github.com/run-llama/llama_index): LlamaIndex (formerly GPT Index) is a data framework for your LLM applications
+* [run-llama/LlamaIndexTS](https://github.com/run-llama/LlamaIndexTS): LlamaIndex is a data framework for your LLM applications
 * [lm-sensors/lm-sensors](https://github.com/lm-sensors/lm-sensors): lm-sensors repository
 * [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat): 🤖 Lobe Chat - an open-source, high-performance chatbot framework that supports speech synthesis, multimodal, and extensible Function Call plugin system.
 Supports one-click free deployment of your private ChatGPT/LLM web application.
 * [Rishi-Bidani/local-cloud](https://github.com/Rishi-Bidani/local-cloud): Turn any computer at home into a cloud for easy sharing of files across your devices.